pdfcpu/pdfcpu/content/core/sign.md

 pdfcpu validates signature integrity, reports available trust evidence and performs a best-effort local assessment.

+The cryptographic evidence and the broader trust assessment are reported separately.
+A signature may authenticate and its signed-content digest may verify even when the configured local certificate store cannot establish a certificate path or revocation status.

-Signature validation is under active development.
+Signature validation is under active development.<br>
 The current implementation focuses on:

 * signed byte ranges
 * CMS/PKCS#7 processing
 * signer and certificate extraction
+* local RFC 3161 document-timestamp validation
+* detection and reporting of embedded signature timestamp tokens
 * best-effort checks against the configured local certificate store and available revocation information

+Embedded signature timestamp tokens are not yet authenticated.<br>
+This is a current implementation gap in the validation coverage.

-This is not a legal-validity, eIDAS, enterprise policy, or full long-term validation statement.
+The reported assessment is not a legal-validity, eIDAS, qualified-signature, enterprise-policy, or full long-term-validation statement.

 ## Usage